How to Take a Self Portrait

 3. Locations, Lighting & Posing for Self Portraits

 So now you have the equipment.
 Where do you do next?
 Decide where you want to take your photo.
 Pick a location with great light.
 Set your tripod up and set your camera to the self-timer option.
 Set it to the option with the longest time.
 My camera has a 2 second and a 10-second option, so I always choose 10 seconds.

 If you have children in the photo, have them in the place you want them to be, focus your camera on them and push the button.
 Walk (or run) into the photo.
 (I don't always make it in time for the first picture, but your camera will now respond to your timer).

 Once you are all in place, snap away.
 Push the button as much as you want.
 Try different faces and poses so you are guaranteed a good picture.

 Practice makes perfect.
 If you don't get it right the first time, readjust and try again.
 The memories made from self-portraits are worth the trial and error.
 Learn more about how to take self-portraits here.

 Do you have any questions or comments about using your timer for self-portraits?
-Leave her a comment below - she would love to hear from you!
-And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)
+Leave us a comment below - we would love to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!